-- SpaMedica has accumulated a large selection of the very best possible lasers and wavelengths.
+- SpaMedica Toronto has accumulated a large selection of the very best possible lasers and wavelengths.

-- Multiple lasers and wavelengths ensure that tattoo removal patients get the best possible reduction, even if they have difficult pigments and colours.
+- Multiple lasers and wavelengths ensure that laser tattoo removal patients get the best possible reduction, even if they have difficult pigments and colours.

 The Picosecond family of lasers

 - Dr. Mulholland is one of the first physicians in Canada to provide the PicoSure, PicoWay and the Enlighten lasers.

 - The PicoSure is the shortest pulse duration in the laser tattoo removal industry.

 - Patients can expect high clearance of their tattoo in the fewest number of treatments and with the lowest incidence of side effects.

-- Tattoo removal centres that do not have the Picosecond family of lasers will have you coming in for 10-18 treatment sessions.
+- Laser tattoo removal centres that do not have the Picosecond family of lasers will have you coming in for 10-18 treatment sessions.

 - With Dr. Mulholland’s array of picosecond and nanosecond laser devices, most patients only need 4-6 treatments to see 80-90% permanent tattoo reduction.

 Lowest risk of complication and ghosting

-- Most tattoo removal centres will treat you with phototermal “heating” effects if they do not have the proper wavelengths or picosecond pulse durations.
+- Most laser tattoo removal centres will treat you with phototermal “heating” effects if they do not have the proper wavelengths or picosecond pulse durations.

 - Photothermal heating effects the natural melanin in your skin and the pigment where the tattoo was.
 This usually results in very noticeable hypopigmentation (loss of skin colour) and ghosting.

-- SpaMedica ensures the lowest possible risk of hypopigmentation by using a wide range of picosecond pulse duration and nanosecond lasers.
+- SpaMedica Toronto ensures the lowest possible risk of hypopigmentation by using a wide range of picosecond pulse duration and nanosecond lasers.

 Highest degree of permanent tattoo reduction